lzim/teampsd/resources/training_guides/r/markdown.md

 - [ ] Exercise 1: In the space below, create a section of text with:
 1. Level 2 header of any text
 2. 3 sentences of any text each separated by a carriage return and numbered as a numbered list.
-3. Sentence 1 should be both bolded and italicized.
+3. Sentence 1 should be formatted as a task list item and the box should be checked off.
+The text of Sentence 1 should be both bolded and italicized.
 4. Sentence 2 should have one sub-item of any text that is indented one level.
 5. Sentence 3 should be followed by two bulleted items of any text.

 Completed on: ________________ with _________________________

-- [ ] Exercise 2: In the space below, create a section of text with:
+- [ ] Exercise 2: In the space below, create a 2 by 2 table with:
-1. 3 task list items
-2. Task 1 should be an image (choose any image you want) with a height of 200 and width of 400.
-3. Task 2 should
+1. Top left and right quadrants should be bolded text of your choice.
+2. Bottom left and right quadrants should have any image found in mtl.how/teampsd.
+3. The image in the bottom left quadrant should hyperlink to mtl.how/demo.
+4. The image in the bottom right quadrant should hyperlink to mtl.how/team.

 Completed on: ________________ with _________________________

 #### Supervised